 It’s affectionately called ” Sugar City “.
 Located about 55 miles north along the northern Highway, Orange Walk is a drive of about 65 minutes from Belize City .
 It is an easy 30 mile drive to Corozal Town.
 The country’s only tollbooth signals the entrance to Orange Walk Town, and after paying the small toll of about US.
 50 cents, one immediately notices two distinctive sites: the scenic New River with tour guide operators hugging its banks and the smokestacks of the sugar mill.
 Sugar, though, no longer reigns supreme in Orange Walk.
 In addition to the economic boost from eco tourism, there has been agricultural diversification in recent years.
 This has seen the recent introduction of fields of soybean, onions and papayas as cash crops.
 The Orange Walk district is also well known for its cattle and rum production.

 The Orange Walk District, with a population of just over forty thousand, is the country’s third largest populated district and is much more than sugar, soybean and honey country.
 Orange Walk provides exotic places to visit.
 The sights and sounds of nature abound here, either at the famous Mayan ruins of Lamanai and Cuello, or at various places along the New River for the jungle river adventurer.
 And, with over 400 species of birds recorded in this district, more so than anywhere else in the country, the Orange Walk District is truly a birder’s paradise.
 Orange Walk District includes the he Rio Bravo Conservation and Management Area, a large private nature reserve.

-And, of course, if one wants to continue further north after enjoying Orange Walk, 30 miles away is the border town of Corozal and the Free Zone for visitors bent on shopping.
+And, of course, if one wants to continue further north after enjoying Orange Walk, 30 miles away is the border town of Corozal and the Free Zone.